 Educational Philosophy is a compulsory course in the field of education.
 It aims at developing students' knowledge on theories of scientific development from the lens of various philosophical schools of thought.
 Students studying basic education course consider Educational Philosophy as a rather elusive course.
 They have not been skilled at analyzing and determining various references on the basic of scientific concepts in the Philosophy of Education.
 Students are also not very familiar with the terms used in these courses, such as characteristics and branches of philosophy or concepts of metaphysics, epistemology, ontology, axiology, anthropology, and others.
-In fact, in educational philosophy course, students to engage in the learning process, which turns them to be passive.
+In fact, in educational philosophy course, students passively absorb the lecturers' explanation during instruction, and thus no space is given to students to engage in the learning process, which turns them to be passive.
 As the result, they are less skilled in to be knowledge seekers during the learning process.